cpp-johnny/competitive/cses/0thinkingProcess.md

 loop through all till end

 note: need to store array values inside vectors since it is resizable; int is not resizable.
 In comparison to 3.Repeitions you do not need to modify the array, so do not need to use vectors.

+# 5. Permutations (1070)

+given input, crteate vector and store all its numbers before it and itself in another vector.

+some observations:

+1. any no. < 4 will result in NO SOLUTION.

+2. Note that for `1` the ans will be `1`.

+3. for any numbers higher, we can split even and odd.

+Exampple no. 5: `1, 3, 5, 2, 4` fufills it

+Example no. 6: `1, 3, 5, 2, 4, 6` also fulfils it.

+Since qn says `If there are several solutions, you may print any of them.` we will just go for the low hanging fruit of splitting into 2 😂 😂 😂

+Lookinmg back at theiur analysis page, the code can be optiusmied to not store the odd and ecen into vectors, can just print it out directlyt.